snok/drf-openapi-tester/docs/configuration.rst

 CASE_PASSLIST
 ~~~~~~~~~~~~~

-This setting is only required if you've set a case tester.
+This setting is only useful if you've set a case tester.

-The case passlist can hold a list of strings which you do *not* wish to check for case-inconsistencies.
-Say you've decided that all your responses should be camel cased, but you've already made ``IP`` a capitalized response key; you can the add the key to your ``CASE_PASSLIST`` to avoid this being flagged as an error in your tests.
+The case passlist can hold a list of strings which you do *not* wish to check
+for case-inconsistencies.
+Say you've decided that all your responses should be
+camel cased, but you've already made ``IP`` a capitalized response key and don't
+want to change it, you can the add the key to your ``CASE_PASSLIST`` to avoid
+this being flagged as an error in your tests.

 *Example*: